Children’s Pastor & Sports League Commisdsioner

 In 2006, Tricia and I moved our family (which now included Madison and Mabel) to Texas.
 We joined a church there, because that’s the law.
 We lived in Texas for five years.
 Tricia and I were baptized together, our little girls got bigger, and we had our third, Millicent.
 We said goodbye to Texas in 2011, and moved to Snoqualmie, and have been attending Church on the Ridge since then.

-I just finished my 20th year of teaching elementary school and I’m excited to be able to use all of that experience as part of the Student Ministries team.
 As you can tell I’m a people person and I love connecting with people.
-That’s why they let me oversee Community Outreach as well!
 I look forward to meeting you soon, if I don’t know you already.